Frenectomy for Speech and Eating Issues Gahanna

 A frenum is a small muscle attachment in your mouth that extends from the upper and lower lips to the gums around your teeth (labial frenum) or from under your tongue to the floor of the mouth (lingual frenum).
-Dr. Fraser can evaluate your condition to determine if your frenum is causing a problem.
+Dr. Patel or Dr. Fraser can evaluate your condition to determine if your frenum is causing a problem.
 In certain cases, after orthodontic treatment, the maxillary labial frenum may cause orthodontic relapse and push the upper incisors apart.
-In other cases where a large space (diastema) occurs between your child’s upper front teeth, your dentist may recommend evaluation by Dr. Fraser.
+In other cases where a large space (diastema) occurs between your child’s upper front teeth, your dentist may recommend an evaluation by Drs.
+Patel or Fraser.
 Adults who wear a maxillary complete denture and have a large labial frenum will often find a loose and poor performing plate.
 A maxillary labial frenectomy procedure will release the muscle attachment.

 When your lingual frenum is too short, it will restrict normal tongue mobility causing “tongue tie” (ankyloglossia).
 The treatment required to release your “tied tongue” is a lingual frenectomy.
 There are several periods of time during childhood when you may notice symptoms of “tongue tie” in your child: